Jashwanthi928/Max-Pro/README.md

 ## Guidelines
 1.Each retailer have to register and login to application.

-2.After logging in you will find the dashboard where you have to enter the previous month data.
+2.After logging in you will find the dashboard which contains max profit menu.

+3.Click on the max profit menu.

-3.The dasboard contains itemname,profit,price,demand sections.
+4.The max profit contains itemname,profit,price,demand sections.

-4.The retailer have to enter data according to these sections.
+5.The retailer have to enter data according to these sections.

-5.Retailer have to enter data one by one separated by comma's.
+6.Retailer have to enter data one by one separated by comma's.

-6.After entering all the data you need to submit the data.
+7.After entering all the data you need to submit the data.

-7.Then,you will get the list of items and quantity which you need to buy.
+8.Then,you will get the list of items and quantity which you need to buy.

 ## Link
 http://maxprov1.herokuapp.com/